ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Blooket- You can take the code use inspect and enter this in console.
 Or you can add javascript: to the beginning and put it into a url of a bookmark.

+Dev Console- Opens a remake of the inspect menu sometimes cant work on websites because they blocked javascript.